Is there a benefit to quitting caffeine? Quitting coffee, tea or otherwise?

 Consuming as little as 1.5 mg per kg of body weight per day is enough to start building up a tolerance for caffeine.
 That’s around 100 mg a day for most people, or just over one cup of coffee.
 Once you build up a tolerance, consuming caffeine will no longer give you any benefits, but will merely make you feel normal and temporarily hold off the effects of caffeine withdrawal, which also begins to occur once you’re habitually consuming at least 100 mg per day.

-While the acute (that is, short-term) affects of caffeine are largely beneficial for physical health and fitness, the chronic effects are not.
+While the acute (that is, short-term) effects of caffeine are largely beneficial for physical health and fitness, the chronic effects are not.
 If you habitually consume more than 100 mg a day, you’ll have increased anxiety and chronically raised levels of the stress hormone cortisol.
 When your cortisol levels are elevated, you’ll die sooner.
 As if that wasn’t bad enough, higher cortisol levels can also cut your ability to recover from exercise in half.

 With all that said, it’s not about quitting caffeine forever, but habitual users should go on a one- to two-week caffeine detox every so often.
 Thankfully, quitting caffeine in one week can be accomplished with very little pain.